nehamandhare/Porfolio/README.md

 ## Work Experience
 **Eastman Chemicals Ltd. | Assistant Chemical Engineer (_Jan' 2022 - Present_)**
+Key responsibilities:
-- Providing data on Unit operations and Process analysis of overpressure scenarios.
+- Gathering data on Unit operations and potential overpressure hazards associated with each operation.
+Analyze to identify trends & patterns.
 - Creating dashboards of various projects using Visualization tools like Power BI.
+This helps me to identify trends and patterns and to make better decisions about how to manage overpressure risks.
-- Extrapolating data for relief calculation on Excel for sizing PSV, RD, and conservation vents.
+- Based on the data collected and analyzed, designing of overpressure protection system that includes PSV, RD, and conservation vents is performed.
-- Performing relief calculations on various overpressure scenarios and relief valve sizing.
+- Identified and assessed overpressure hazards in industrial equipment.
 - Studying vessels according to API & ASME standards.
-- Working in US and European sites.
+- Experience working in the US and European sites and understanding of the different types of industrial equipment and the associated overpressure hazards.

 **XED INTELLECT | Freelancer Subject Matter Creator (_Aug' 2021 - Oct' 2021_)**
 - Worked as Subject Matter Expert on subjects like offsite utility.